flueke/mvme/doc/mdpp_sampling_mode.md

-# MDPP sampling mode in mvme
+# MDPP sampling mode

 Sampling mode is implemented for mdpp16_scp, mdpp16_qdc, mdpp32_scp and
 mdpp32_qdc.

 Sampling mode is an extension to the standard data format of MDPP modules.
 Amplitudes, integration times, etc are transmitted as usual.
+Additionally sample trails for selected channels are output.

+**Note**: Modules switch to a new event header format when sampling mode is active.
+This header uses 16 instead of 10 bits for the length field.
+This is required to accomodate the larger event sizes produced when samples are transmitted.

-## Enabling and configuring sampling:
+## Enabling and configuring sampling mode

-Below is the current default VME Script to setup sampling and/or streaming mode.
+Below is the current default mvme VME Script to setup sampling and/or streaming mode.

 **Note**: For MDPP32-SCP the maximum number of samples per trace is 500, not 1000!

     # Streaming and Sampling Settings
     # ############################################################################